o-ran-sc/nonrtric/test/auto-test/README.md

  ./FTC1.sh remote docker --env-file ../common/test_env-oran-cherry.sh

-Note that is running on a released verion, the parameter "release" shall be included to run the released images.
+Note that not is running on a released verion, the parameter "release" shall be included to run the released images.

 See the README.md in  `../common/` for all details about available parameters and their meaning.